sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

 <img src="https://cloud.githubusercontent.com/assets/40461/8234478/287c1156-15d4-11e5-9901-ba9090a5bf70.png">
 </p>

-## Using position, floats, and clears to create columns - Code along (20 mins)
+## Using position, floats, and clears to create columns - Codealong

 Now that we have the basics of relative and absolute positioning, lets create a two column layout by changing the heights; then, we'll investigate how to do this with floats and clears for a more effective approach.